The graphic design trends for 2024

 Not all companies will need to use every platform – use what works for you.
 There is no need to complicate things and put yourself on platforms your customers don’t use.
 We always advise our clients to select one platform first and get GOOD at that, before spreading themselves too thinly.

-*sorry, we’re not fans of the new Twitter name/letter/mark – in fact there’s a very good joke about this … Why is it that every bird Elon Musk touches turns into an X?!
+*sorry, we’re not fans of the new Twitter name/letter/mark – in fact there’s a very good joke about this

 The most popular Social Media platforms – what works best?